makehumancommunity/gl-test-cases/README.md

 * 05 *Draw a dot (dynamic)* - Try to draw a 10 pixel large red dot on a black background.
 Control location (upwardish, rightish) with shader attributes from inside python.
 * 06 *Use an array buffer to draw dots* - Set up a buffer array containing vertex data for for vertices, tie the buffer to the shader attribute, and use this approach to draw dots at the vertex positions.
 * 07 *Use an array buffer to draw a triangle* - Set up a buffer array containing vertex data, tie the buffer to the shader attribute, and use this approach to draw a triangle connecting the vertex positions.
+* 08 *Use an array buffer to draw a quad* - Set up a buffer array containing vertex data, tie the buffer to the shader attribute, and use this approach to draw a quad connecting the vertex positions.

 ## Results